MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-prompting-floating-actionbar.md

 ## Add a standard action that runs the prompt dialog page

+If your Copilot feature will be reached from a page that doesn't yet support Copilot prompt actions, you can use a standard action.
 This task is done similar to the way you add an action that opens any page.
 Except in this case, you target the prompt dialog page for your Copilot feature.
 You also apply a specific image so that users can easily recognize that the action is related to a Copilot feature.

 The following code illustrates how to add an action that opens the prompt dialog page for Copilot feature: